yamil-issa/rabbitmq-project/front/README.md

 ## Installation

-1. Navigate to the `frontend` directory.
+1. Navigate to the `front` directory.
 2. Install dependencies: `npm install`.
-3. Start the front-end: `npm run serve`.
+3. Start the front-end: `npm run start`.

 ## Usage

 1. Access the application in your browser.
-2. Choose a chat room and start chatting.
+2. Enter your name to acces the chat room and start chatting.

-## Folder Structure

-- `/src`: Contains the source code of the Vue.js application.
-- `/public`: Contains static assets and the main HTML file.

 ## Technologies

-- Vue.js
+- Express.js
-- Axios
+- RabbitMq

-## Contributing

-Feel free to contribute to the front-end.
-See [CONTRIBUTING.md](frontend/CONTRIBUTING.md) for guidelines.

-## License

-This front-end code is licensed under the [MIT License](frontend/LICENSE).